Carpe Diem - maldives LiveaboardInquiry

 Carpe Diem - itineraryInquiry

-For your flight arrival times ideally you should aim to arrive around 12-2pm or before on the day of departure as due to a same day turn around of the boat the guests from the trip before will be departing in the morning.
-The rest of the morning the boat will be being cleaned and prepared for your arrival around lunchtime.
+For your flight arrival times ideally you should aim to arrive around 10-1pm or before on the day of departure as due to a same day turn around of the boat the guests from the trip before will be departing in the morning.
+The rest of the morning the boat will be being cleaned and prepared for your arrival.

 You will be met off your flight at the arrivals area by the boat representatives and taken to the boat, about 10 minutes from the airport.
-Check in on the boat is at 2.15pm on the day of arrival but guests will start to gather around 12.15pm at the info/arrivals desk.
-There will be a second transfer about 4pm.
 Any transfers outside of these times will be charged.

 Any transfer outside the above will be charged at 10 USD p/p and if the dhoni has to go out at night for additional pick up or departure for 2 persons or less it will be 25 USD p/p.
 For more than 2 people or more it will again be 10 USD p/p.

-There are 3 guided dives per day (depending on your arrival time in Male, weather conditions and 24-hours no diving before fly safety rule, 1 check dive on day of arrival around 4 pm after finishing paperwork (if you arrive later they you loose this dive, followed by 5 days of 3 dives a day and a maximum of 2 dives on the day before departure - normal total 18) including one night dive.
-The boat can be boarded any time after 12pm on the day of departure and will not depart until the afternoon so you can arrive anytime before then.
-Upon arrival you will be met at the arrivals area in the airport by Carpe Diems representative and transported to the boat free of charge.
+There are 3 guided dives per day (depending on your arrival time in Male, weather conditions and 24-hours no diving before fly safety rule, 1 check dive on day of arrival around 4 pm after finishing paperwork (if you arrive later you loose this dive, followed by 5 days of 3 dives a day and a maximum of 2 dives on the day before departure - normal total 17/18) including one night dive.

 This cruise will take you to the most popular dive sites in South Male Atoll and Ari Atoll, weather conditions permitting of course.
 This route is renowned for spotting big pelagics like Mantas, Sharks and Whale sharks.
 Famous dive sites included in our itinerary are Kudarah Thila, Manta Point, Maaya Thila and Fish head which are well known for this.